 Fast Fast Forward

-I’m skipping a lot of details here but I went to University, remembered my less introverted side and ended up on a safe career path of Graphic Design.
-I still did some drawing but mainly forgot about ‘art’ art and then myMum became ill.
+I’m skipping a lot of details here.
+I went to University, remembered my less introverted side and ended up on a safe career path of Graphic Design.
+I still did some drawing but mainly forgot about ‘art’ art and then my Mum became ill.
 Now a quick summary as I don’t want to get too emotional on my first blog post.
 She had stage four cancer, we moved her into our house (oh yes, I forgot to mention I got married to someone amazing who I love with every nerve ending, organ and skin flake) and we cared for her.
-The last few weeks were bad and left me suffering with occasional panic attacks, anxiety, stress, insomnia and bouts of mild depression.
+The last few weeks were really bad and left me with post-traumatic stress, occasional panic attacks, anxiety, stress, insomnia and bouts of mild depression (lots to work through there).

 Then I became a dad.